 Do you have enough serving dishes and serving utensils?
 Do you have the proper size pots and pans needed or do you need to purchase disposable tins?
 Make sure you have coolers and ice at the ready to refrigerate drinks and desserts, too.

-My FREE Thanksgiving Planner will help you with all the menu preparation plans, main recipes, and desserts.
-This list should always be with you and should have all items added to or removed from this one master list.
+My Thanksgiving Planner will help you with all the menu preparation plans, main recipes, and desserts:

 Order and Shop Online